Inzaniak/tasKobra/readme.md

 ![tasKobra](images/logo.png)
 ![tasKobra](images/banner.png)
-Taskobra is a lightweight and easy way to manage windows schedules programmatically.
+Taskobra is a lightweight and easy way to manage Windows schedules programmatically.
+Taskobra can also execute your code as a Windows service.

 It uses Powershell commands under the hood to create and delete tasks in the scheduler:
 ```python
 from taskobra import Task